benlansdell/physics-notebooks/_posts/2021-09-17-time-reversibility.md

 In this simulation, we can start in a state of zero entropy, low entropy, or in equilibrium (high entropy).
 Whether starting in zero entropy or in low entropy, playing the dynamics forward leads inextricably towards equilibrium -- roughly half the balls in the left and half in the right.
 You can run the dynamics forward for some time, until a balanced state is reached, and then reverse the dynamics to reveal a highly improbable set of trajectories -- all the balls converging on the left hand side.
 If you started the system at a state of equilibrium, this state would be exeedingly improbable -- occurring with a probably of something on the order of $$2^{-100}$$, meaning you could run this simulation for as long as you wanted and never observe it happen.
 And indeed it does _look_ highly improbable, it has the appearance of running backwards, even though there is nothing in the dynamical equations that has changed -- all we've done is reverse the velocities.

 The key point for the above discussion is that, when starting the system in a state of low entropy, you can see that playing the dynamics either forwards or backwards results in an increase in entropy.
+There is no direction in which entropy drops below what it started at.
 Thus there is really no time asymmetry here.
 The only way to get time asymmetry is to put it in at the very beginning.

-Second we'll demonstate the past hypothesis with a longer duration, one dimensional, simulation.
-* We will run the simulation with and without a past hypothesis
-* We will notice that with the past hypothesis, until we reach a state of maximum entropy, the entropy values provide an ordering on time
-* Running the simulation for the same duration without the past hypothesis there is no such ordering.
-A low entropy state is just as likely to be followed by a higher entropy state as it is likely to be preceeded by a high entropy state.